 Organic geochemistry focuses on chemical transformations of biological materials in rocks and the cyclic flow of individual elements (and their compounds) between living and nonliving systems.
-This includes the incorporation of organic materials in rocks, including carbonaceous material in sedimentary rocks.
-In the petroleum industry, it is important to recognize the nature and chemical transformations of biological material present in deposits of coal, petroleum, and natural gas.
-In addition to characterizing and understanding the systems which produce hydrocarbons, organic chemical reactions influence many geochemical processes such as rock weathering and production of soil, the solution, precipitation, and secretion of such dissolved materials as calcium carbonate, and the alteration of sediments to form sedimentary rocks.
-In addition to analyses such as XRF and ICP which measure inorganic chemical elements, we provide analysis of organic carbon and sulfur.
+This includes the incorporation of organic materials in rocks, including carbonaceous material, in sedimentary rocks.
+In the petroleum industry, it is important to recognize the transformations of biological material present in deposits of coal, petroleum, and natural gas.
+In addition to characterizing and understanding the systems which produce hydrocarbons, organic chemical reactions influence many geochemical processes such as rock weathering and production of soil, the solution, precipitation, and secretion of dissolved materials as calcium carbonate, and the alteration of sediments to form sedimentary rocks.
+In addition to analyses such as XRF and ICP, which measure inorganic chemical elements, we provide analysis of organic carbon and sulfur.

 Organic Geochemistry Instruments ALS has a variety of versatile instruments: